RJohnPaul/Bootit/README.md

 # Bootit

 Bootit is a lightweight, modular, and efficient project designed to provide a foundation for scalable and customizable web applications.
 With a focus on simplicity and flexibility, Bootit empowers developers to build applications with ease.
+It contains templates blended with GSAP as well

 ## Features